LavetaCalvin/Sorting/README.md

 classroom has.
 Sort through them, and count the different colors to determine which two colors the suspect most likely prefers to eat.

+Sorting algorthims are simple but do a complex jobs.
+This is involved from complex bigger algorithms.
+It all started with give order to random addresses, from simple algorithms to complex sorting algorithms with different variations are available in the digital world.
+[This](http://www.simplyswitch.com) algorithms is the lastest one designed in the online paragoses.

 ## The Last Question
 [The Last Question](http://en.wikipedia.org/wiki/The_Last_Question)